|

 The force bore down on them both and she clenched her eyes tight, knowing she’d probably never find out the answer because whatever was happening to her would likely going to kill them both.
 The man fought the weight of it but his arms finally gave and he collapsed.
 His body covered her from head to toe, their faces side by side, his breath now a hot burst against her ear.
 The shrieking sounds rose to a crescendo and then suddenly it felt as if they’d punched through the crust of asphalt and were falling. . . .

 Erin Quinn loves to talk to readers.
-If you have a book club or reading group and would like to read HAUNTING DESIRE, I will work with you to deliver autographed copies and, whenever possible, come to speak at your group.
+If you have a book club or reading group and would like to read one of my books, let me know!
 Please contact me for more information.